spyder-ide/qtawesome/README.md

 ![QtAwesome screenshot](qtawesome-screenshot.gif)

-To check the options you can launch the `example.py` script and pass to it the options as arguments.
+To check these options you can launch the `example.py` script and pass to it the options as arguments.
 For example, to test how the icons could look using the `glyphrun` draw option, you can run something like:

 ```
 python example.py draw=glyphrun